 A nice, tidy label that explains things, but doesn’t warrant further investigation.
 Like being told you have unmanageable hair and a double crown.

 “Autism can make one feel dis-ordered / less ordered / requiring order…”

 This is rarely true however.
-We’re likely to be talking about adults here (in the context of someone telling a friend/family member about their autism diagnosis), and an autistic adult who’s gained a diagnosis later in life WILL have been greatly affected by their autism spectrum disorder or ASD.
-(And I use that phrase deliberately, as while I know that autism spectrum condition (ASC) is more politically correct, frankly, autism can make one feel dis-ordered / less ordered / requiring order.)
+We’re likely to be talking about adults here (in the context of someone telling a friend/family member about their autism diagnosis), and an autistic adult who’s gained a diagnosis later in life WILL have been greatly affected by their autism.
+(And I use that phrase deliberately, as while I know that autism is more politically correct, frankly, autism can make one feel dis-ordered / less ordered / requiring order.)